 I can only assume (dangerous, I know!) that Claridge’s in Atlantic City approached Cybis with a request to make a special piece for their New Years’ Eve celebration event to which their “high rollers” were invited.
 Perhaps each table had one of these as a centerpiece which was later raffled off?
 This was a physically-numbered edition of 300.

 The introduction of redheaded Jeremy in 1977 coincided with Cybis temporarily renaming the child head collection as “Children of the World”.
 He is 9.5” high overall.
-Originally issued at $175, he is now a retired edition although I haven’t been able to confirm his final retail price.
+Originally issued at $175, although I haven’t been able to confirm his final retail price.

 His sister-sculpture Jennifer appeared in 1978 at a slightly higher $210 pricepoint.
-She is a bit smaller at 9.25” high and has likewise been retired.
+She is a bit smaller at 9.25” high and was likewise retired during the 2000s.

 The same year (1978) also saw the introduction of Jason who is the same size as Jeremy (9.5” on base) and was priced at $195.
-He and his companion sculpture Jessica, shown below, were retired in less than 10 years; however, in the early 2000s the Cybis website began offering both again — apparantly from backstock — at a price of $1475 (or a discounted price of $2500 for the pair.)
-Both have since disappeared from the Cybis website.
+He and his companion sculpture Jessica, shown below, were retired in less than 10 years.

 (Psyche, the myth-based companion head to Eros, was also introduced in 1980 but – like Eros – is shown in the Mythological post.)

 The two Victorian-era children are Edward and Victoria, both issued in 1981 although ‘split’ between the Spring and Fall introductions.
 Both are 10” high overall, and both were introduced in 1981; they were selling for $345 each the following year.
-They are now retired although the year is not known; my guess is sometime in the mid 1990s if not before.
+Their retirement years are not known; my guess is sometime in the mid 1990s if not before.

 The third limited edition child bust issued by Cybis was Robin (Girl’s Head with Flowers) which is an edition of 1000 introduced in 1982.
 She is the largest of this genre at 10.75” high overall.
-Her introductory price was $475 which rose to $650 by 1988 and she still appears on the existing Cybis website today at $1375.
+Her introductory price was $475 which rose to $650 by 1988.

 There followed a short hiatus in the introduction of new child heads until 1985 which is when Valentine appeared.
 She was designed by Marylin Chorlton at the same time as Funny Face, for which she was intended as a companion, but not released at retail for another nine years.
 William Pae also contributed to this piece, by designing Valentine’s hair.
 Up to this point Funny Face had been gender-neutral, simply described as “Child Clown Head”; however, with the appearance of Valentine Cybis renamed the original piece to Funny Face (Boy Clown Head) to correspond to their new Valentine (Girl Clown Head) issue.
 This new introduction meant that all of the non-limited-edition child and baby busts were now considered to be male/female companion pieces.
-Valentine is 9.75” high overall, had an original price of $335, and is currently on the Cybis site for $695 which is the same price as her companion piece.
+Valentine is 9.75” high overall, had an original price of $335.

-Of course Cybis similarly also offers Valentine with Holly, and at the same current retail price as the related Funny Face with Holly ($995).
+Of course Cybis also offered Valentine with Holly.
 Like the holiday-counterpart Funny Face, the base on this version is white as well.

 It’s no real surprise that when Cybis added their Hall of Fame Editions line in the early 1990s, they brought back their very first child head pieces as downsized replicas.
 In fact it’s quite possible that these were the first of that genre because they were introduced in 1991.
-Although the Cybis website currently shows them simply as Boy Head and Girl Head under the “Hall of Fame” section, a more accurately descriptive name is Hall of Fame Boy Head and Hall of Fame Girl Head.
-The Cybis site prices them at $295 and gives the size as 7.25” overall for both; however, the pair in the photograph was described by the seller as being 6.75” high.
+The 2008 Cybis website offered them simply as Boy Head and Girl Head under the “Hall of Fame” section; a more accurately descriptive name is Hall of Fame Boy Head and Hall of Fame Girl Head.
+The Cybis site priced these at $295 and gave the size as 7.25” overall for both; however, the pair in the photograph was described by the seller as being 6.75” high.
 They appear to be identical to the 1960s originals (which were between 9.5” and 10” high) except in size.

 There was also a prototype model of a young girl bust created during the 1980s by William Pae.
 Because her face appears to be that of a child slightly older than the ones depicted here, I have included the photo in the Children to Cherish post.